 Raccoons will den anywhere they can find shelter.
 They like natural spots like hollow trees, ground burrows and rock crevices, as well as man-made structures like barns and abandoned buildings.
 A raccoon infestation in your home will likely be in your attic since raccoons are excellent climbers.

 Raccoons can make more than 100 different noises, including purs, snarls, snorts and screams.
 If you have raccoons in your house, you’ll probably hear them moving around with heavy, slow motions and louder thumping sounds.
-The kits and mother will often make high pitched sounds than many home owners mistake for birds in their attic.
+The kits and mother will often make high-pitched sounds that many homeowners mistake for birds in their attic.

 When you have an animal in your home, you almost never see them.
 You have to identify the problem by noticing the signs they leave behind.
 If you suspect you may have a raccoon infestation in your attic, keep an eye out for the following indications: